Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 RELATING THE 80/20 R G THE 80/20 RULE TO HOME SELLING

 remaining 80% of your home still affects the buyer’s decision, so do not neglect it, but in photographs and showings, feature the elements that make your home special.
-Keep in mind, your selling point won’t be the common features your home shares with the other properties on the market.
-Instead, use your home’s unique features to grab the attention of buyers who are interested in those distinctive attributes.
+Keep in mind, your best selling points won’t necessarily be the common features your home shares with the other properties on the market.
+Highlight your home’s unique features to grab the attention of buyers who are interested in those distinctive attributes.

 BUYER’S STORY